 FOR IMMEDIATE RELEASE

-The ZOLL AED Plus is the first AED to feature a combination of simple, step-by-step illustrations and audio coaching.
-These features help to make a stressful and challenging medical crisis a more manageable and controlled rescue, especially for trained individuals not routinely responsible for responding to victims of sudden cardiac arrest.
-The ZOLL AED Plus helps the rescuer more calmly think through the appropriate steps and administer necessary life-saving treatment as defined by the American Heart Association guidelines.
+Burlington, MA Tuesday, March 26, 2002 – -- ZOLL Medical Corporation (Nasdaq: ZOLL), a manufacturer of non-invasive cardiac resuscitation devices, today announced that the U.S. Food and Drug Administration (FDA) has granted 510(k) marketing clearance for its new automated external defibrillator (AED), the ZOLL AED Plus.
+This new product is the first ZOLL device to target the large and growing first responder and public access defibrillator market.
+It is also the first AED to feature a combination of simple, step-by-step illustrations and audio coaching – making a stressful and challenging medical crisis a more manageable and controlled rescue for laypersons assisting victims of sudden cardiac arrest.
+The ZOLL AED Plus helps the rescuer more calmly think through the appropriate steps, and administer necessary life-saving treatment as defined by the American Heart Association guidelines.

-Certain statements contained in this press release, including statements regarding the anticipated development of the Company's business, the intent, belief or current expectations of the Company, its directors or its officers, primarily with respect to the Company's business model and future operating performance of the Company, including expectations regarding results in future periods, operating performance and contributions to results from the Company’s new Public Access Defibrillation product, and other statements contained herein regarding matters that are not historical facts, are “forward-looking” statements (as defined in the Private Securities Litigation Reform Act of 1995).
+Certain statements contained in this press release, including statements regarding the anticipated development of the Company's business, the intent, belief or current expectations of the Company, its directors or its officers, primarily with respect to the Company's business model and future operating performance of the Company, including expectations regarding results in future periods, operating performance, contributions to results from the Company’s new Public Access Defibrillation product, the payoff that may be realized from investments and the Company’s future profitability, its ability to establish a new sales force in foreign markets, its expectations regarding future purchasing activity, and other statements contained herein regarding matters that are not historical facts, are “forward-looking” statements (as defined in the Private Securities Litigation Reform Act of 1995).
 Because such statements are subject to risks and uncertainties, actual results may differ materially from those expressed or implied by such forward-looking statements.
-Factors that could cause actual results to differ materially from those expressed or implied by such forward-looking statements include, but are not limited to, those factors discussed in the section entitled “Risk Factors” in the Company's Annual Report on Form 10-Q filed on May 15, 2002, the future performance of the direct sales operations, the outcome of a pending patent infringement suit relating to the ZOLL AED Plus, as well as uncertainties regarding the market, acceptance and profitability of the ZOLL AED Plus, the length and severity of the current economic slowdown and its impact on capital spending budgets, the reduction in overall capital equipment expenditures in the hospital and pre-hospital markets, the potential disruption in the transportation industry on the Company’s supply chain and product distribution channels, and the desire or ability of other parties to purchase the Company's products.
+Factors that could cause actual results to differ materially from those expressed or implied by such forward-looking statements include, but are not limited to, those factors discussed in the section entitled “Risk Factors” in the Company's Annual Report on Form 10-Q filed on February 13, 2002, as well as uncertainties regarding the market, acceptance and profitability of the ZOLL AED Plus and M Series CCT, the length and severity of the current economic slowdown and its impact on capital spending budgets, the reduction in overall capital equipment expenditures in the hospital and pre-hospital market, the potential disruption in the transportation industry on the Company’s supply chain and product distribution channels, and the desire or ability of other parties to purchase the Company's products.

 © Copyright ZOLL Medical Corporation.
 All rights reserved.